What is Recycling?

 EPA has ranked the most environmentally sound strategies for MSW.
 Source reduction (reuse) is the most preferred method, followed by recycling and composting, and lastly disposal in combustion facilities and landfills.

 According to EPA, the United States currently recovers, recycles and composts 30 percent of waste, burns 14 percent at combustion facilities, and disposes of 56 percent in landfills.

-Next time when you throw away garbage, think about the time needed for the materials to ‘biodegrade’ (Biodegradation is the decomposition of organicmaterial by microorganisms).
+Next time when you throw away garbage, think about the time needed for the materials to ‘biodegrade’ (Biodegradation is the decomposition of organic material by microorganisms).
 Some materials are biodegradable, some don’t.
-Look at the fact below:
+Look at the table below: